ethanbustad/DXP-bundle-setup/README.md

 Currently this script only supports deploying from inside a `liferay-portal`-type repository, not `liferay-plugins`-type repositories or submodules.
 This functionality may be added in the future.

+Execution of this script will most likely be slow if the indicated parent bundle directory contains much non-bundle content.

 ## `test_pr.py`

 Kicks off automated PR tests on a remote Jenkins server.
 Usage is currently hard-coded to [testray-ci.liferay.com](testray-ci.liferay.com).